-Example 1: Uniaxial Strain
+Example 1: Uniaxial Strain¶

-This example demonstrates exercising the elastic material model through a path of uniaxial strain.
-The example input below is found in matmodlab/examples/uniaxial_strain.py
+This example demonstrates exercising the elastic material model through a path

-The Example Script
+The Example Script¶

 from matmodlab import *